morsapaes/flink-sql-CDC/README.md

 > :warning: **Update:** This repository will no longer be actively maintained.
 Please check the [Ververica fork](https://github.com/ververica/flink-sql-CDC).

-Change Data Capture (CDC) is not a new concept in itself — and the idea behind it is pretty simple: you track and propagate data changes in a database to downstream consumers.
-So, whenever you get an `INSERT`, `UPDATE` or `DELETE` operation in your database, you want to capture this change in state and make it available e.g. to your analytics workloads.

-Probably the most popular tool to do this log-based CDC out there these days is [Debezium](https://debezium.io/).
-What’s great about it is that it gives you a standard format for change events, so you can process this data in the same way regardless of where it’s coming from; and it transforms your databases into event streams that can be consumed in near-real time.
+Probably the most popular tool to do log-based CDC out there these days is [Debezium](https://debezium.io/).
+What’s great about it is that it gives you a standard format for change events, so you can process changelog data in the same way regardless of where it’s coming from; and it transforms your databases into event streams that can be consumed in near-real time.
 Flink supports CDC with Debezium through 1) the [Kafka SQL Connector](https://ci.apache.org/projects/flink/flink-docs-stable/dev/table/connectors/formats/debezium.html) and 2) a set of "standalone" [Flink CDC Connectors](https://github.com/ververica/flink-cdc-connectors#flink-cdc-connectors).

 **Let's dig in!**